PMArkive/NintendoClients_wiki/Local-Wireless-Communication-on-PC.md

 ```

 ### Receiving packets with libpcap
 Libpcap provides low-level networking functions.
 Here's an example that scans for action frames sent by Nintendo devices in LDN mode.
-Make sure that the wireless interface is in monitor mode before running this.
+Make sure that the wireless interface is in monitor mode before running this, and [switch to a different channel](#switching-channels) if you do not see any action frames.

 ```c
 #include <pcap.h>